 If your particular application requires you to use OpenVPN, you should probably go with NordVPN.

-Verdict on speeds: While both VPNs are fast, NordVPN is faster and is the winner in the performance category.
+Verdict on speeds: While both VPNs are fast, NordVPN is faster and wins in the performance category.

 Streaming and torrenting comparison

-When it comes to VPN performance for streaming and torrenting, speed isn't the only performance criteria to watch.
+When it comes to VPN performance for streaming and torrenting, speed isn't the only performance criterion to watch.

 Torrenting: Surfshark vs NordVPN

 When evaluating the best VPN for torrenting, we are mainly looking at two different areas: